Our cooking expert loves that the French doors on this hi-tech Cafe wall oven make it easier to work with.

 With smart operation, durable racks, self-cleaning, and more, this model packs a lot of value into the design.
 The scan-to-cook feature allows the oven to self-adjust to the precise cooking temperature simply by scanning the barcode.
+Includes a proofing and sabbath mode.

 A few users noticed a hum when cooking, which wasn't loud, but it wasn't silent either.

 This oven has built-in sensors that closely monitor the oven temperature and adjust the cooking elements to help ensure even baking.
 The model also features closed-door broiling and a 12-hour delay cook setting.
+Evenly cooks all meals without having to be adjusted regularly.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Choosing the right wall oven is key.
 Which size is right for your kitchen?
 Which type of wall oven would suit you best?
 And which features would make the appliance most useful for you?
+We've written this handy buying guide to help you find the right wall oven for your kitchen and cooking style.
+We also include our favorite models to help you get started with your shopping.

 Perhaps you’re toying with the idea of buying a wall oven but aren’t completely sure it’s right for you.
 Check out these benefits to see how owning a wall oven might impact your cooking experience.